We did it! A weekly newsletter delivered at weekly intervals. Go us.

 Lots of companies responded to the outrage about events in the US with very genuine and authentic moments of acknowledgement.
 Lots of companies invested in D&I training for the first time.

-But if you haven’t read this HBR article you should… one-off bursts of D&I or unconscious bias training don’t work, or can end up having an adverse effect.
+But if you have not read this HBR article you should… one-off bursts of D&I or unconscious bias training do not work, or can end up having an adverse effect.

-Let me just make sure that sunk in – most of what has happened in companies as a result of all that energy mobilised by Black Lives Matter won’t have a longterm effect or will have an adverse effect.
+Let me just make sure that sunk in – most of what has happened in companies as a result of all that energy mobilised by Black Lives Matter will not have a longterm effect or will have an adverse effect.

-If there’s one thing likely to commit your company to longterm progress on D&I, it’s investing in data.
-That’s why we’re really excited to have formed a new partnership with Qlearsite, and we’ll be using their D&I survey to help our clients get the insights they need to make meaningful change and to keep themselves on track.
+If theres one thing likely to commit your company to longterm progress on D&I, its investing in data.
+Thats why we are really excited to have formed a new partnership with Qlearsite, and we will be using their D&I survey to help our clients get the insights they need to make meaningful change and to keep themselves on track.

 Finally for this week, a couple of pieces on the peopleOS…

-Personally I’m really intrigued by the notion of the cadence or the rhythm of an organisation.
+Personally I am really intrigued by the notion of the cadence or the rhythm of an organisation.
 And my hypothesis is that the progress of a scale-up is most often inhibited by the discontinuity or friction of handovers between teams (not what happens within teams).

 Finding a rhythm that promotes the flow of activity in your company seems to me to be crucial and something that I suspect most leadership teams never really think about.

 It also gives me an excuse to share one of my blogs about what a great peopleOS looks and feels like – spoiler: its all about flow, but you should read it anyway because theres a Sponge Bob Square Pants gif and everyone loves a Sponge Bob Square Pants gif.